szakharov7723/FinalTradeETL/README.md

     b) RSS data for news analysis is parsed every day and loaded to RSSparsedBCHnews table you can view the code here https://github.com/szakharov7723/Googlenews_RSS_parser
     c) Reddit data for community perception is parsed and loaded to APIparsedBCHreddit every day you can view the code here https://github.com/szakharov7723/Reddit_parser plese note currently PushshiftAPI is under development, so the results are unstable.
 For this document we will assume the data still comes in.
   2) BCHrealtimePrice -- contains 1 container for real time price tick it triggers every 5 minutes to collect data almost real time.
 While in our curent project we won't analyze data by minutes this data can be used for various data science tasks to create real-time prediction models.
 You can view the code here https://github.com/szakharov7723/Bitcoin_cash-price-tick

-While I do realize this is very small vartiety of data source for price analysis and opportunities for prediction, I don't have that much free credits to parse and store data from Twitter, Facebook, influencial financial publishers and other influencers and perception data sources.
+While I do realize this is very small vartiety of data source for price analysis and opportunities for prediction, I don't have that much free credits to parse and store data from Twitter, Facebook, influencial financial publishers and other influencers and crypto metrics data sources.

 ### Calendar